Who can get it

 You must meet certain criteria to get Parenting Payment.

-You must meet all of the following:
+To get this payment, you must do all of the following:

 You can’t claim Parenting Payment before the birth of a child.